 The MD5 message-digest algorithm is a widely used hash function producing a 128-bit hash value.

 Many in the industry are waiting in the wings for Apple’s SkAdNetwork and Google Chrome’s Privacy Sandbox, but both have numerous disadvantages.
 Both prevent open commerce as they are closed ecosystems owned and operated by the platforms themselves.
-If the industry realigns with these ad infrastructures, these tech giants would be able to further monopolize and prevent advancement in the industry unless another more open standard is created.
+If the industry realigns with these ad infrastructures, these tech giants could further monopolize and prevent advancement in the industry unless another more open standard is created.

 What is SkAdNetwork?